Anticipatory Grief Counselling

 Grieving Before a Loss Is Still Grief

-Anticipatory grief can feel difficult to name or explain.
 You may feel sorrow for what is coming while still sharing moments of connection, love, and presence.
-These experiences often coexist, creating an emotional landscape that can feel heavy to carry alone.

 Time and the Future Can Feel Different

-Anticipatory grief often affects how you relate to time and the future.
 Planning ahead may feel overwhelming, while ordinary moments can feel unusually precious or painfully fragile.
-You may find yourself living between what is and what you know is coming.

 Conflicting Emotions Are Common

-Many people experience guilt for grieving before a death has occurred or feel conflicted about moments of relief or gratitude.
-Others feel pressure to stay strong, hopeful, or positive for loved ones.
-These responses are not signs of disloyalty or weakness — they reflect the complexity of love and care.
+Some people experience guilt for grieving before a death has occurred, or feel conflicted about moments of relief or gratitude.

 Roles and